-My role: I maintain this robot and use it for research in gait generation, compliant control, mobile manipulation.
+My role: I maintained this robot and used it for research in gait generation, compliant control, mobile manipulation.

-Fun facts: I like to give this robot piggyback rides by having it cling to my waist and shoulders.
+Fun facts: We gave this robot piggyback rides by having it cling to my waist and shoulders.

 Series-Elastic Actuated Snake Robot ("SEA-Snake")